-- XIX-2 In conjunction with the submittal of improvements plans for any development within the Pottery World site, the City Engineer shall confirm that adequate wastewater treatment and sewer collection system capacity exists to accommodate the project.
-Verification showing adequate capacity for the Pottery World portion of the project shall be submitted to the City's Community Development Department for review and approval. - d,e.
+d,e.
 The City of Wheatland is served by the Recology Ostrom Road Landfill.
 The Recology Ostrom Road Landfill has a maximum permitted daily throughput of 3,000 tons, with a remaining capacity of 39,223,000 cubic yards (approximately 90 percent of the maximum permitted capacity of 43,467,231 cubic yards).
-The anticipated closure date for the landfill is 2066.12 of the proposed project would not directly result in in the generation of solid waste.
+The anticipated closure date for the landfill is 2066.19

+The proposed project consists of an annexation, a General Plan Amendment, and Pre-Zoning of the project site, and does not include any site-specific development plans, designs, or proposals at this time.
+Therefore, implementation of the proposed project would not directly result in the generation of solid waste.
 In addition, due to the substantial amount of available capacity remaining at the landfill serving the City, sufficient capacity is anticipated to be available to accommodate the solid waste disposal needs of any future on-site development.
 Furthermore, pursuant to the CALGreen Code, at least 65 percent diversion of construction waste is required for projects permitted after January 1, 2017.